davidB/scalacs/README.md

 ----

 * deploy scalacs into central repository
-* integrate sbt, ConditionalCompilation (to avoid recompile all)
+* integrate sbt, ConditionalCompilation (to avoid recompile all) (need to have sbt into Central repository with correct pom.xml)
-* integrate xsbt launcher as bootstrap
+* integrate xsbt launcher as bootstrap (need to have xsbti launcher-interface into Central repository with correct pom.xml)
 * provide support/version for several scala's version
+* integrate scalacs with maven-scala-plugin
-* integrate scalacs into maven-scala-plugin and YaScalaDT
+* integrate scalacs with YaScalaDT
+* streaming ouput, instead of waiting the end of computation

 Thanks
 ------